1. What Are Vectors?

 which moves a fraction of the remaining distance, MoveTowards moves a

 fixed distance per frame.
-This means it is guaranteed to reach the target eventually and will
+It is guaranteed to reach the target and will never overshoot.

 using UnityEngine;